MaarisKlava/api_python_workshop/1.Creating Apis/README.md

 | 502  | BAD_GATEWAY           | Bad Gateway           | The server was acting as a gateway or proxy and received an invalid response from the upstream server.            |
 | 503  | SERVICE_UNAVAILABLE   | Service Unavailable   | The server is currently unable to handle the request due to a temporary overloading or maintenance of the server. |

-## If everything is okay - what we want to send to the client?
+## If everything is okay - what we want to send to the client and why?

 Success Message
 Data